FAQ

 It is important to note that students who drop a proseminar midway through will receive a grade of 1.
 If a student re-registers for a proseminar in another semester, this registration will be treated as a lower priority.
 Students who have not yet attended a proseminar will be considered first.

-As a rule, students have to complete a proseminar prior to starting their thesis project, as this serves as preparation for writing academic papers.
+As a rule, students must complete a proseminar prior to starting their thesis project, as this serves as preparation for writing academic papers.
 The requirements and the procedure for the Bachelor’s thesis are determined by the institutes/departments in which the thesis is written.
 We recommend that students check the websites of the relevant institutes to obtain further details about requirements and other information.

-Students who are already enrolled at the University of Bern and would like to change their study program/field of study need to do this by the deadline via self-service as part of semester registration.
+Students who are already registered at the University of Bern and would like to change their study program/field of study need to do this by the deadline via self-service as part of semester registration.
 In case of doubt, you should contact the Admissions Office.

 In line with this, you can increase your Business Administration major from 120 ECTS credits to 150 ECTS credits at any time.
 Students can even attend elective courses (up to 26.5 ECTS credits) in the field of Business Administration if the structure of their study program has not yet been officially adjusted.
 All the completed electives can be stored on the clipboard on CTS.
 As soon as the structure of the study program has been adjusted, the completed electives can be moved to the relevant blocks.